 Specifications will be reviewed and updated as appropriate.

-ISC suggests Intel Core i5 and Core i7 processors for Performance PCs while suggesting Intel Core i3 and AMD A6/A8/A10 processors for Value PCs.
-Notebook suggestions range from Intel Core i3s on the low-end to Core i5s and Core i7s on the mid and high-end - almost all notebook users will be well served by the Core i5.
+ISC suggests Intel Core i5 and Core i7 processors for Performance PCs while suggesting Intel Core i5 processors for Value PCs.
+Notebook suggestions range from Intel Core Ms and Core i5s on the low-end to Intel Core i5s and Core i7s on the mid and high-end—almost all notebook users will be well served by the Core i5.

-Atom: Intel's low-end and low-power dual core processor, available on tablets and low-powered desktops.
-Actual processor speed is still important with this processor.
+Atom: Intel's low-end and low-power dual core processor, available on tablets.
+Actual processor speed is important with this processor.

 Core i5: Intel's mid-range to high-end dual and quad core processors, available on notebooks and desktops.
 Currently the center of the market.
 Current versions of the i5 have Intel HD graphics on-chip, with options ranging up to Iris/Iris Pro.